Fewcents raises $1.6M to help publishers take payments for individual articles, videos and podcasts – TechCrunch

 Fewcents can be used to monetize articles, video and podcasts.
 It accepts 50 currencies and is meant to serve as a complementary stream of revenue to advertisements and subscriptions.
 Its current clients include India’s Dainik Jagran, which has a readership of 55 million; Indonesian news site DailySocial; and streaming video site Dailymotion.
 The company, which monetizes by sharing revenue with digital publishers, also struck a partnership with Jnomics Media to expand in Europe.

-Its funding round venture capital funds M Venture Partners and Hustle Fund.
-Participation also came from angel investors from some of the top fintech, adtech and media companies: Koh Boon Hwee (fomer chairman of DBS Bank); Kenneth Bishop (former managing director of Southeast Asia at Facebook); Jeremy Butteriss (head of partnerships at Stripe); Shiv Choudhury (partner and managing director of the Boston Consulting Group); Francesco Alberti (former APAC regional sales director for Bloomberg Media Distribution); Lisa Gokongwei-Cheng (Summit Media president); Prantik Mazumdar (Dentsu managing director), Saurabh Mittal (Mission Holdings chairman and founder) and Nitesh Kripalani (former director and country head of Amazon Video India).
+M Venture Partners and Hustle Fund participated in the round, as well as angel investors from some of the top fintech, adtech and media companies: Koh Boon Hwee (fomer chairman of DBS Bank); Kenneth Bishop (former managing director of Southeast Asia at Facebook); Jeremy Butteriss (head of partnerships at Stripe); Shiv Choudhury (partner and managing director of the Boston Consulting Group); Francesco Alberti (former APAC regional sales director for Bloomberg Media Distribution); Lisa Gokongwei-Cheng (Summit Media president); Prantik Mazumdar (Dentsu managing director), Saurabh Mittal (Mission Holdings chairman and founder) and Nitesh Kripalani (former director and country head of Amazon Video India).

-Fewcents was launched last year by Abhishek Dadoo and Dushyant Khare.
+Fewcents was launched last year by Abhishek Dadoo and Dushyant Khare (pictured above).
 Dadoo’s previous startup Shoffr, an online-to-offline attribution platform, was acquired by Affle in 2019.
 Khare spent 12 years working at Google, including as director of strategic partnerships in Southeast Asia and India.

 In an email, Dadoo and Khare told TechCrunch that only 1% to 5% of publishers’ active users are willing to commit to a monthly subscription.
 The majority are casual or referred users, and publishers rely on advertising to monetize that traffic.